Nalawort railway station

 Nalawort railway station was located on the Adelaide-Wolseley line serving what is now the Adelaide Hills suburb of Crafers West.
 It was located 28.0 kilometres from Adelaide station.

 History

 Nalawort was opened in the 1920s as a stopping place for rail motors, suggesting it was opened when the Brill Model 75 class railcars entered service.
 The station closed on 12 December 1945.
 There is a clearing on the southern side of the line where the platform once stood.
 The only other remnants of the station are a set of steps, which lead to the station from the Long Gully substation next to Princes Avenue.

+Closure

+The Nalawort Station officially closed on 12 December 1945 after the rail motor service was no longer needed.
+Today, the remains of the station site is reduced to a clearing in the trees and steps from the platform.